 I met that difficulty by making myself a sort of super-buyer for the whole store.

 “I required buyers to bring to me every order; no order became valid until it received my signature.
 As a buyer proved capable, I slackened the reins.”

-Throughout the five years of the store's existence I have held to one merchandising policy which, defined, becomes at once the obvious policy for any retailer in the position of competitor against many department stores of vastly greater resources.
+Throughout the five years of the store's existence, I have held to one merchandising policy which, defined, becomes at once the obvious policy for any retailer in the position of a competitor against many department stores of vastly greater resources.
 The policy, so closely paralleling the requirements of the average store in the small city and town, divides itself, roughly, thus:

 Carry stocks that shall always be complete for the typical needs of the neighborhood and always of good quality—of quality as good as those handled by the best of the large, competing stores.
-Eschew equally goods that are cheap and tawdry, goods that rank as extreme novel ties, and features high in price.
+Eschew equally goods that are cheap and tawdry, goods that rank as extreme novelties, and features high in price.

 Always sell at prices slightly lower than those maintained throughout the competing center.
-The strongest link binding customers to any store, is giving equal value for less money.
+The strongest link binding customers to any store is giving equal value for less money.

 Never advertise or boast of this lower price average.
 Let the store's customers find it out for themselves, and they will take pride in themselves for discovering it and pride in the store as being their favorite high-class store.

 Here is a simple merchandising policy that has, apart from its effectiveness under all conditions, the merit of being peculiarly fitted to the up-building of distinctive community trade.
 It might be the backbone of a local campaign.

 The earliest claim I have heard any other department-store management make to the prescience of the fall in prices and congestion of stocks was as of April 1920; and the earliest of the great clearance sales were reported in May, of last year.
 Now, every merchant has reflected time and again, that he ought to keep in touch with world affairs, in order to forecast their effect on his own business.
 Here is the reasoning I did with myself on this abstruse subject late in January of last year: